Do-Undo Bench: Reversibility for Action Understanding in Image Generation: Introduction

-To summarize, our contributions are: \begin{enumerate*}[label = (\roman*)] \item We propose a novel task, \emph{Do-Undo}, by defining reversible physical actions that require the models to generate an image resulting from a physical action and then reverse that action to return to the original scene. \item We curate a large-scale dataset of reversible actions from real-world videos in EpicKitchens dataset \cite{damen2020epickitchensdatasetcollectionchallenges} and design specialized prompting strategy to ensure physically consistent visual generation.
-Our benchmark accommodates dynamic scenes and camera movements and encourages models to generate diverse yet reversible images. \item We develop a baseline based on BAGEL \cite{deng2025bagel}, trained on our proposed benchmark with a consistency loss that ensures reverse actions aligned with the input images. \item We demonstrate that current state-of-the-art models struggle with the Do-Undo task by evaluating their performance on the Do-Undo benchmark across different metrics, highlighting the need for physics-aware generative modeling approaches. \end{enumerate*}
+To summarize, our contributions are: \begin{enumerate*}[label = (\roman*)] \item We introduce a novel \emph{Do-Undo} task formulation with reversible, real‑world action understanding that requires models to generate the visual outcome of an action and then accurately invert it to reconstruct the original scene.
+This forward–reverse requirement explicitly tests whether models capture cause‑and‑effect dynamics rather than relying on superficial semantic cues. \item We curate a large-scale dataset and benchmark of reversible actions with starting and final action states extracted from real-world videos in the Epic-Kitchens dataset \cite{damen2020epickitchensdatasetcollectionchallenges}.
+We design a specialized prompting strategy with forward and reverse action prompts to ensure physically consistent visual generation.
+Our benchmark accommodates dynamic scenes and camera movements and encourages models to generate diverse yet reversible images. \item We demonstrate that current state-of-the-art models struggle with the Do-Undo task by evaluating their performance on the Do-Undo benchmark, demonstrating a fundamental gap in current generative modeling—an inability to reason over actions and their consequences. \item We develop a baseline by training an image understanding and generation method, BAGEL \cite{deng2025bagel}, on our proposed dataset.
+Our results show that explicit supervision on reversible actions improves the fidelity and consistency of generated transformations, highlighting the benefits of Do‑Undo as a training signal for action-aware VLMs.